 Traditional Thai Yoga massage is a dynamic healing art involving massage techniques, gentle palm and thumb pressure, and passive applied stretches that resemble the poses of yoga.
 The receiver wears loose clothing.
 Originally it was practised by monks at the temple, and is a spiritual practice which stems back to the times of Buddha and before.
 The massage techniques are applied as a moving meditation of Metta (loving kindness).
 It is a truly rewarding experience which leaves both giver and receiver more stretched, relaxed & in balance.
 Course teachers: Lucy Trend and Lesley Lewis

 Mindfulness Based Living Course: As an integral part of the TYM Dip course we have mindfulness and compassion training, which follows the curriculum of the Mindfulness Association’s 8 week Mindfulness Based Living Course (MBLC).
-Completion of this aspect of the course will qualify you to continue on to train as a Mindfulness teacher with Mindfulness Association.
+Completion of this aspect of the course will qualify you to attend training as a Mindfulness teacher with Mindfulness Association.
 The MBLC is recognised as an eight week course in the UK Good Practice Guidelines and those trained to teach it are eligible to join the UK Listing of Mindfulness Teachers.
 The course runs on Zoom from 20th October – 8th December 2022 6.45-8.45pm.
 Tuesday morning class dates will run 9.30-11.30am beginning January 2023 (Exact dates will be updated here in due course).
 For full information see https://www.mindfulnessassociation.net/ma-courses/8-week-mblc/

 Feedback from students:

 “The course has been really fantastic for giving me confidence that I didn’t have before, and I really appreciate Lucy being such a great teacher.”
 Bracken Holroyd, class of 2019

 “The relaxed and friendly learning environment made it a joy to learn, Lucy is an excellent teacher.
 And I have met a lovely bunch of people and made some lifelong friends” Charlie Prouse, class of 2018